William Barker (translator): Life

-Barker was born before 1522 and educated in the University of Cambridge at the cost of Queen Anne Boleyn, the second wife of Henry VIII of England.
+Barker was born before 1522 and educated in the University of Cambridge at the cost of Anne Boleyn, the second wife of King Henry VIII.
 He appears to have commenced M.A. in 1540 and to have been a member either of Christ's College or of St. John's College.

 After some years spent travelling in Italy, he published Epitaphia et inscriptiones lugubres.
 He then served as one of the members for Great Yarmouth in the parliaments which met in January 1557/8, January 1558/9, and April 1571 and was M.P. for Bramber in 1562/3.

 He was one of the Duke of Norfolk's secretaries, and was deeply implicated in that nobleman's plots.
 About 4 September 1571, as a result of the discovery of the Ridolfi Plot, he was committed to the Tower of London.
 At first he denied what was imputed to him, but he was soon induced by fear of the rack to make confessions which seriously involved the duke, who, however, denied many of his statements and contemptuously styled him an Italianified Englishman.
 Barker spent two years in the Tower and then retreated into obscurity and he was last heard of in 1576.